gskapka/bitcoff/README.md

  [ ] Make endpoint configurable?
  [ ] Have online version pull UTXO list from API, then pull each tx and get the utxos that way.
  [ ] When implementing the above, option to use ALL utxos maybe to sweep them up into a single one for future use?
+ [ ] Have a flag which when used will use only the first address supplied and will ignore the amount and instead sweep the full balance.